pmdung2711/SmartSearch-ReactWebApp/README.md

 # Getting Started with this lovely web app

-This project was created by Dung Pham
+This project was created by Dung Pham.

-##  Installation

 If you want to run this project you need to install the following packages: